redashu/docker/README.md

 ### and many other information and that is shared by  Host Kernel so how Contianer and Host things are not getting conflict

-## So every single thing in container is maintained by namespaces and that is the concept of Kernel
+###  So every single thing in a container is maintained by namespaces , And Namespace  is the concept of Kernel

 # Linux Namespaces